optiflows/nyuki/README.md

 ```bash
 pip install nyuki
 ```

-Using *XMPP* as a bus service require some specific configuration:
-* MUCs
-* Automatic subscription

 Nyuki's paradigms are convenient for Docker-based environment.
 We recommend using one container per nyuki implementation.